beancount/docs/docs/beancount_design_doc.md

 However, the postings on the transactions are always complete objects, with all their expected attributes set.
 For example, a posting which has its amount elided in the input syntax will have a filled in position by the time it comes out of the parser.

-We will have to loosen this property when we implement the [<span class="underline">inventory booking proposal</span>](a_proposal_for_an_improvement_on_inventory_booking.md), because we want to support the elision of numbers whose values depend on the accumulated state of previous transactions.
+We will have to loosen this property when we implement the [<u>inventory booking proposal</u>](a_proposal_for_an_improvement_on_inventory_booking.md), because we want to support the elision of numbers whose values depend on the accumulated state of previous transactions.
 Here is an obvious example.
 A posting like this

     2015-04-03 * "Sell stock"
       Assets:Investments:AAPL     -10 AAPL {}